hajimeo/samples/golang/FileList/README.md

 # File List
-Demo script to list all objects from a File type blob store with tab delimiter format (not csv).
+Demo script to list all files from a File type blob store with tab delimiter format (not csv).

 ## DOWNLOAD and INSTALL:
 ```bash